 Asian, African and Caribbean Weddings Toastmaster

 I am experienced in and enjoy looking after all types of Asian weddings whether Sikh, Hindu Punjabi, Hindu Gujarati...as well as Chinese, Malaysian, African & Caribbean.
-Unfortunately I do not know enough about the procedures of Muslim Weddings, so at this stage I can't offer my services at weddings from this religion.

 I understand that no two Asian weddings are ever the same so it is therefore vital that a meeting is arranged with the side of the family that is engaging me; to discuss all the details.